Ryxai/ADNotes/Notes.markdown

 Requires choosing the AD role then adding features required for active directories.

-Core DC would not require GUI featues.
+Core DC would not require GUI features.
 Choose Active Directory Directory Services is the role to choose.

 Once the role is configured select promote this server to a DC to launch the